mytlogos/enterprise-lister/features.md

 - [ ] replace *.env files with configuration files
 - [ ] replace own parser with external, better sql parser
 - [ ] after logging in transition to home
+- [ ] lock routes
+    - [ ] make all routes except login and register inaccessible when not logged in
     - [ ] make login and register views inaccessible when logged in
+    - [ ] redirect from home to login when not logged in
-- [ ] make login and register views not a modal
+- [x] make login and register views not a modal
+- [ ] login and register view: use error messages correctly
+- [ ] login view: implement `forgot password` functionality
+- [ ] login and register view: center forms